 How to add a CA (Certificate Authority) signed certificate to CA WA DE Web Client?

 The DE Web Client is Apache-Tomcat application.
-You will use the keytool utility to generate the certificate.
+You will use the keytool utility to create keystore and then generate a certificate.

 ./keytool -genkey -alias alias_name -keyalg RSA -keystore your_keystore -keysize 2048